Wiredcraft/test-backend/README.md

 ### API

 ```
-GET    /user/{id}                   - Get user by ID
+GET    /users/{id}                   - Get user by ID
-POST   /user/                       - To create a new user
+POST   /users/                       - To create a new user
-PUT    /user/{id}                   - To update an existing user with data
+PUT    /users/{id}                   - To update an existing user with data
-DELETE /user/{id}                   - To delete a user from database
+DELETE /users/{id}                   - To delete a user from database
 ```

 ## Getting started

-There's nothing here, we leave it to you to choose the build tool, code structure, framework, testing approach...
+I choose MongoDB for persisting data, so before you running this application, please configure your MongoDB settings through `server/datasources.json`.

 ## Requirements